Open Paper LogoOpen Paper

 ResearchQA sits at the intersection of three lines of prior work: scientific paper question-answering, citation-grounded language modeling, and the broader move toward benchmarks that measure end-to-end practical task performance.
 We summarize each line here and locate our contribution within it.

 Scientific paper QA.
-The most direct ancestor of this work is QASPER (Dasigi et al., 2021), a 5,049-question dataset over NLP papers with human-annotated supporting evidence and a four-way question taxonomy.
-We discussed QASPER's design influence on ours in Introduction; the differences are scope (we cover eight domains rather than NLP only), annotation pipeline (LLM-generated and matcher-verified rather than human-labeled), and metric set (we add deterministic citation matching and an adversarial-refusal slice).
+The most direct ancestor is QASPER (Dasigi et al., 2021), a 5,049-question dataset over NLP papers with human-annotated supporting evidence and a four-way question taxonomy whose design directly informs ours; ResearchQA differs in scope (eight domains vs NLP only), annotation pipeline (LLM-generated and matcher-verified vs human-labeled), and metric set (we add deterministic citation matching and an adversarial-refusal slice).
+Two adjacent benchmarks were considered but rule themselves out: ELI5 (Fan et al., 2019) targets free-form long-form QA without citation grounding, and ScienceQA (Lu et al., 2022) tests multimodal multiple-choice reasoning over K–12 science topics rather than free-form citation-grounded QA over research papers.

 Multi-hop and long-document QA.
 Reasoning over scientific papers is closer to the long-document QA literature than to web-style multi-hop benchmarks.
 Liu et al. (2024) characterize the "lost in the middle" effect — language models systematically lose information from the middle of long contexts — which is the failure mode our multi_hop slice is designed to surface and our section_coverage metric penalizes.
 Adjacent work in the area includes long-context multi-document QA benchmarks (Wang et al., 2024a), discourse-structure-aware retrieval (Nair et al., 2023), and iterative or graph-based retrieval methods (Jiang et al., 2025; Wang et al., 2024b) — candidate strategies for the harness's retrieval layer rather than benchmarks we compare against.